What Is Alcohol Addiction?

 Does your friend or loved one often miss work or school for no apparent reason?
 Is the reason they miss school or work often because of a strange or consistent emergency situation that seems like unusually bad luck?
 Does this person often smell of alcohol, experience mood changes, or changes in behavior or attitude for unexplained reasons?
 Are they frequently using breath mints or chewing gum?

-If you choose to go through your detox period in a rehab program, you will have the added benefit of professional assistance during this time, to help you refrain from drinking simply to relieve the symptoms.
+If you choose to go through your alcohol detox treatment in a rehab program, you will have the added benefit of professional assistance during this time, to help you refrain from drinking simply to relieve the symptoms.

-After you’ve finished the detox period, you will begin the treatment program in earnest.
-The elements of effective treatment for alcohol addiction vary for each person and might include such elements as:
+After you’ve finished the detox period, you will begin the alcohol treatment program in earnest.
+The elements of effective alcohol addiction treatment vary for each person and might include such elements as:

 - Individual and group therapy